 (5) Nothing in this section limits the ability of the Minister to perform a function through an officer or agent.

-[Section 11 inserted by No. 8 of 2010 s.
+[Section 11 inserted: No. 8 of 2010 s.
 35.]

-12. Protection from liability for wrongdoing
+12. Protection from personal liability for torts

 (1) An action in tort does not lie against a person for anything that the person has done, in good faith, in the performance or purported performance of a function under this Act.